 At this point, you can begin planting native wildflowers and grasses in your wetland meadow.

-The reason why the location of your wetland meadow is of important, is because wetland meadow plants require full sun for a greater part of a day.
+The reason the location of your wetland meadow is important is because wetland meadow plants require full sun for a greater part of a day.
 The soil should be quite poor (you should never add fertiliser), as this will ensure that the grasses will not become dominant.
-Newly replanted wetlands are vulnerable to invasion from unwanted "exotics" (non-native) species and weeds which can spread rapidly and take over the area.
+Newly replanted wetlands are vulnerable to invasion from unwanted “exotics” (non-native) species and weeds which can spread rapidly and take over the area.
 The best way to keep these out of your wetland meadow is to pull them out by hand, including the roots, if they occur.

-It is possible to add pot-grown wildflowers into an excisting wet grassland and avoid having to sow wildflower seeds (or you could use a mixture of both).
+It is possible to add pot-grown wildflowers into an existing wet grassland and avoid having to sow wildflower seeds (or you could use a mixture of both).
 Perennial wildflowers grown in plugs (and subsequently) replanted in pots, have a greater chance of survival than seeds.
-When planting, plants of the same species should be planted in groups to increase pollination and to look more natural..
+When planting, plants of the same species should be planted in groups to increase pollination and to look more natural.
 Also, the stronger the wildflowers are before being planted, the more able they are to compete for moisture, space and light from surrounding weeds.